 Copper toxicity is when the plant has too much copper.
 This also means it is unable to use iron (Fe).

-Signs of a copper deficiency
+Signs of a copper deficiency on cannabis

 While copper deficiencies don’t occur very often, they can make a major impact on your crop when they do happen.
 You will first see it cropping up on the younger leaves, which will start to become discolored on their tips and margins.